 Once you have chosen companies whose shares you wish to trade, focus on one at a time to dive deep into each business.
 Ask yourself, what are their key sources of revenue?
 Is their most popular revenue source also the most profitable?

-For example, Disney (DIS) is well known for their parks and theatrical releases, yet in 2020 it was Disney+, their online TV and movie streaming service, that surpassed expectations with 73 million paying subscribers.
-While people may not think of streaming when thinking of Disney, it has proven to be a vital revenue stream.
+For example, Disney (DIS) is well known for its parks and theatrical releases, yet in 2020 it was Disney+, their online TV and movie streaming service, that surpassed expectations with 73 million paying subscribers.
+While people may not think of streaming when thinking of Disney, it has proven to be a vital revenue stream due to higher subscriptions and views brought by the Covid-19 lockdowns.
+In 2021, Disney+ surpassed that subscription rate by reaching about 118 million subscribers.
+However, despite that ostensible increase in subscription, the company reported disappointing Q4 earnings for 2021 with people slowly going back to their normal lives in response to COVID restrictions getting lifted.
+Accordingly, this turnaround only highlights the fact that share prices can be volatile and unpredictable despite their earnings in the past.

 Stick to your strategy